 That’s the tricky part, though.
 Bethesda Game Studios didn’t create the title.
 Instead, another member of its parent company ZeniMax took care of the online version.

-ZeniMax Online did what it could to milk The Elder Scroll’s universe with an ongoing stream of DLCs, micro-transactions, and add-ons.
+ZeniMax Online did what it could to milk The Elder Scrolls universe with an ongoing stream of DLCs, micro-transactions, and add-ons.
 That said, you have to be careful when a big studio sends a new entry of their IPs to a third-party developer.
-There’re exceptions, sure, like Obsidian creating Fallout: New Vegas for Bethesda, but exceptions are not the rule.
+Sure, there are exceptions, like Obsidian creating Fallout: New Vegas for Bethesda, but exceptions are not the rule.

 Like Skyrim but with a simpler plot

-If you’ve played Skyrim, you’ll notice how the campaing and the activities are a lot more straightforward.
+If you’ve played Skyrim, you’ll notice how the campaign and the activities are a lot more straightforward.
 Or, let’s be honest, they are a lot…less, just less.

 Skyrim made you choose between becoming a werewolf or not on the more superficial quest lines.
 TES: Online is just about being there, existing and doing stuff, fetching loot, and killing some villains.